kalenjordan/magerun-addons/README.md

 The main purpose for doing this is if you need to import these unsubscribes somewhere.
 The routine will dispatch an event `mailchimp_list_unsubscribe_discovered` which you can observe in order to handle them.

+### Uninstall a module ###

+Uninstall a module by deleting all the module's files and removing database tables.

+    $ mr dev:module:remove Aitoc_*

+NOTE: This is not fully baked yet, at the moment it just deletes the main module config file and the code directory.
+Pretty trivial, but I'm going to add in database tables, layout files, template files, etc.

+Oh and wildcards aren't supported in the module name yet either, but I just had to do that as an example :)